nxp-auto-goldvip/gvip/linux/cloud-gw/README.rst

 .. image:: cloud-gw-architecture.png

-The virtual machines (Domain-0 and V2Xdomu) described in :ref:`xen_hypervisor` chapter have certain limitations which need to be taken into account: Domain-0 has access to all the hardware resources in the system, whereas V2Xdomu has access to limited resources which are virtualized by XEN.
+The following access policies to hardware resources are applicable for the virtual machines (Domain-0 and V2Xdomu) described in :ref:`xen_hypervisor` chapter:

+    -Domain-0 has access to all the hardware resources in the system

+    -V2Xdomu has access to limited resources which are virtualized by XEN.

-Telemetry data needs to be collected from Domain-0 and passed to V2Xdomu through the TCP client-server communication.
+Telemetry data is collected from Domain-0 and passed to V2Xdomu through a TCP client-server communication.
 The Domain-0 v2xbr is a virtual switch with no outbound physical interface attached to it.
 This connection is used to pass telemetry data from Domain-0 to V2Xdomu and vice-versa, without outside interference or snooping possibility.